Namchi–Sky High– Offers a Heavenly Experience Beyond Comparison

 - Book a personal cab for the trip from a registered tour operator to avoid hassles and last minute rush.
 Hiring a cab dedicated for yourself and your friends or family helps you enjoy more comfort and spend more time in nature.

-Remember Before Hiring a Cab
+Tips for Hiring a Cab

 Namchi or Namtse means “Sky High”